Sustainability Pages

 - consistent and favourable payment terms;

-- insisting on legal, above-board employment even at our subcontractors;
+- insisting on legal, above-board employment even at the subcontractors;

 - the use of environmentally friendly technologies, environmentally friendly products and materials, and the recycling of waste is encouraged and in certain cases compulsory.